JhackerKat/osticket-prereqs/README.md

 We will use the files in this folder to install osTicket and some of the dependencies.

+- Step 4: Install / Enable IIS in Windows WITH CGI
+Go to Control Panel > Programs > Click on "Turn Windows Features On or Off" Enable IIS in Windows WITH CGI
-- Step 4: Install / Enable IIS in Windows WITH CGI World Wide Web Services - Application Development Features →> [X] CGI
+World Wide Web Services - Application Development Features →> [X] CGI

 - Step 5: From the "osTicket-Installation-Files" folder, install PHP Manager for lIS